a-bonfim-tech/human-siem-cybersecurity/README.md

 ### 👀 Recruiter / HR / Initial Screening

 👉 **[SECURITY-ARCHITECTURE-SNAPSHOT.md](./SECURITY-ARCHITECTURE-SNAPSHOT.md)**
-*A one-page overview explaining what kind of security system this is — and what kind of professional designed it.*
+*A one-page explanation of what kind of security system this is — and what kind of professional built it.*

 ---